 £180 funds a place on our REGIONAL WORKSHOP SERIES OF SIX SUNDAYS (Beginner intermediate advanced) – almost 1/3 apply for full bursaries

 £80 funds an AUDITION.
 We underwrite 100% of the audition costs and offer them for free (as do all other National Youth Music Organisations)

 Find out more about our alumni and their incredible achievements.

 … many BBC Jazz Musician of the Year winners are NYJC alumni

-… 80% of the finalists are also NYJC Alumni
+… 70% of the finalists and 75% or the winners are NYJC Alumni

 … many of NYJC’s alumni have gone on to win Grammys®, Parliamentary Jazz Awards, JazzFM Awards, Paul Hamlyn & Ivor Novello Awards for Composers and have been nominated for Mercury Awards

 … NYJC has become a trusted provider of musicians and educators by the tertiary education community